BLB Solicitors

 Crypto inheritance planning

-We are increasingly acquiring digital assets, and in an earlier article, I explained the importance of including them in your Will.
+We are increasingly acquiring digital assets, and in a previous article, I explained the importance of including them in your Will.
+Here is some additional information, specifically regarding crypto inheritance planning.

 A digital asset is anything created and stored digitally that is: